dhis2/ui-core/README.md

 - Inside src/components create your component with the following directory structure. _src/components/Input/index.js,styles.css_

 #### Component Example
-- Example of the component in both LTR and RTL mode _src/pages/Input/index.js,styles.css_ For text documentation in the example use [d2-i18n](https://github.com/dhis2/d2-i18n) for internationalization so we easily able to internationalize docs at a later stage.
+Create an example uage of the component in both LTR and RTL mode _src/pages/Input/index.js,styles.css_ For documentation in the examples use [d2-i18n](https://github.com/dhis2/d2-i18n) for internationalization so we easily internationalize docs at a later stage.

+#### Review
+Make a PR from the component branch.
+Add a team member who can review the code and example for both **LTR** and **RTL** modes.

 ## Documentation
 You can find the most recent documentation [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).